Ray Lev: Life

 She started singing in her father's choir at an early age and after hearing a Ignacy Paderewski recital decided to become a pianist.
-Lev’s early piano studies were with Waiter Ruel Cowles in New Haven, Connecticut and Gaston Déthier in New York.
+Lev's early piano studies were with Waiter Ruel Cowles in New Haven, Connecticut and Gaston Déthier in New York.
 Her career was called "an old-fashioned success story" an example of unusual natural talent developed into high artistry.
-She won a New York Philharmonic Symphony Society scholarship while she was a studend at James Madison High Scholl.
+She won a New York Philharmonic Symphony Society scholarship while she was a student at James Madison High School.
 After winning the American Matthay Prize in 1930, she studied with Tobias Matthay in England from 1930 to 1933.
 She made her debut at age 17 in England performing Tchaikovsky's Piano Concerto No. 1 under Sir Landon Ronald.
 Thereafter, Lev returned to the United States, where she made her New York Carnegie Hall debut in 1933 with the National Orchestral Association under Leo Barzin.
 Her first solo recital was given at Town Hall here on March 17, 1934.
-"She did impressive things with her hands and also her brain, her imagination, and her musical sensibilities," a Herald Tribune reviver wrote at the time.
+"She did impressive things with her hands and also her brain, her imagination, and her musical sensibilities," a Herald Tribune reviewer wrote at the time.
 Lev played with such noted ensembles as the Budapest String Quartet and the Paganini, Gordon quartets.
 Her many recordings for Concert Hall Society prompted The Saturday Review to proclaim her "a second Myra Hess."
 Her annual recitals in Carnegie Hall were generally sold out; she also toured successfully in Europe, the United States, and Canada and performed on radio network broadcasts.
 In one such Carnegie Hall recital, on November 10, 1944, Lev gave the first complete traversal ever presented in that venue of the Six Pieces, op.
 118 of Johannes Brahms.
 Lev also was a champion of modern works.
 For instance, in November 1945, again at Carnegie Hall, she gave the premiere of Louise Talma's Alleluia in Form of a Toccata and of 24-year-old Douglas Townsend's Sonatina No. 1, which she repeated in a March 31, 1946 recital at New York Times Hall broadcast live over WNYC.
 A November 1948 Carnegie Hall recital included the Hora movement from the 1937 Chassidic Suite of Jakob Schönberg.